Murderer Phillip John Smith fights Corrections over media visit

 "If they chose not to view the content, then there can be no harm."

-He spoke of his "treatment" by Corrections since his return from South America, saying the courts had repeatedly found his human rights were not respected.
+Smith spoke of his "treatment" by Corrections since his return from South America, saying the courts had repeatedly found his human rights were not respected.

 He pointed to being unlawfully kept in prolonged solitary confinement as one example.